 - the ability to automatically switch between grips using grip chips; these are small Bluetooth chips that you can position around your environment that trigger specific grips when your i-Digits Quantum passes within a certain proximity; for example, you can place a grip chip near your computer to automatically switch to an ideal grip for typing on a keyboard;

 - an increase in the closing speed of the digits by as much as 30%.

 Here is a short video demonstrating these advantages:

 Unlike its i-Limb cousin, i-Digits does not offer an electronically positioned thumb, if a thumb is present at all.
 Instead, users must manually rotate the thumb into the desired position.

 This is not a major drawback.
 Myoelectric hands typically require some form of preparation before performing a task, such as selecting an appropriate grip.
 In most instances, users will intuitively rotate the thumb into position with their free hand.

 The use of a manually positioned thumb is also a byproduct of i-Digits modular design, where each digit must be an individual unit.
-An electronically rotating thumb requires an additional actuator and stronger motor — both difficult challenges for a thumb that may or may not be present.
+An electronically rotating thumb requires an additional actuator and a stronger motor — both difficult design challenges for a thumb that may or may not be present.

 Automatic Finger Stalling